 Subungual foreign bodies can enter from under the distal nail plate or through the nail plate.

 Subungual foreign bodies should be removed to prevent the complications of infection, foreign body reaction, and possible nail deformity.
 Deeply embedded foreign bodies, splintered foreign bodies, those that traverse the nail plate, or contaminated foreign bodies may require the removal of the nail plate to extract the foreign body.
-Refer to Chapter 104 regarding the details of removing the nail plate. ...
+Refer to Chapter 104 regarding the details of removing the nail plate.
+Consult a Hand Surgeon ...